Prices from £13.95

 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

 Finasteride 1mg for hair loss is a generic alternative to Propecia and Proscar.
-It is used to treat male pattern baldness (androgenic alopecia) in men between the ages of 18 and 41.
+It is used to treat male pattern baldness (androgenetic alopecia) in men aged 18 to 41.

-In studies, 83% of men taking Finasteride saw no further hair loss after taking Finasteride for 2 years.
+In studies, 83% of men taking finasteride experienced no further hair loss after taking it for 2 years.

 Finasteride is a prescription-only medicine for men only and should not be taken by women.
 Pregnant women should avoid contact with the drug as Finasteride can affect the development of genitalia in the male foetus.